Career Honors & Awards

 The Huskers have also shown great discipline at the plate under Miller, posting six of the top eight single-season on-base percentages in school history, including the top two.
 NU drew 181 walks in only 53 games in 2009 to average a then-school-record 3.4 walks per game.
 Nebraska had three players draw at least 25 walks in 2009, tying for the highest mark in school history.
 Combined with 48 hit batters, NU finished with a .376 on-base percentage in 2009, the fifth-highest mark in school history.
 In 2010, the Huskers drew 159 walks and added 60 hit-by-pitches to post a .358 on-base percentage that ranked sixth in school history.
 In 2011, Nebraska posted a school-record .391 on-base percentage, nine points better than the previous record.
 The Huskers nearly matched that mark in 2012, drawing a then-school-record 204 walks to post a .389 on-base percentage.
 In 2013, Nebraska drew a school-record 215 walks while reaching base at a .380 clip, the fourth-best mark in school history.
 NU worked 199 walks in 2014 - the fifth-highest total in school history - and finished with the third-best on-base percentage (.388).

-Nationally, CSU featured one of the nation’s most powerful offensive attacks in Miller's final three seasons.
-Colorado State was the only team in the country to rank in the top 20 nationally in home runs per game, doubles per game and slugging percentage each of the last three years.
+Nationally, CSU featured one of the country's most powerful offensive attacks in Miller's final three seasons.
+Colorado State was the only team in the country to rank in the top 20 nationally in home runs per game, doubles per game and slugging percentage every year from 2006 to 2008.
 The Rams also ranked in the top 20 nationally in average three times in her last four seasons, including a pair of top-five finishes.

 Over her last five years, Colorado State displayed power and a knack for scoring runs that was nearly unmatched in Division I. In the final 2008 NCAA statistical rankings, Miller’s last Colorado State team ranked fourth in Division I in home runs per game (1.33), sixth in doubles per game (1.69), seventh in slugging percentage (.522), ninth in scoring (5.92 runs per game) and 14th in batting average (.313).